 The source material, taken from Bridge’s Three Idylls for string quartet from 1906, is just the slightest wisp of a melody, which Britten expanded into a set of free variations.
 Coming out of the dramatic introduction, a chord sustained under a series of plucks reveals itself as the start of the theme.
-Each brief variation highlights a particular aspect of Bridge’s personality, as outlined by Britten.
-The Adagio corresponds to “his depth,” the March “his energy,” and the Romance “his charm.”
-The next three movements drift toward parody, with a Rossini-inspired Aria Italiana (“his humor”), a neo-Baroque Bourrée classique with prominent violin solos (“his tradition”), and an irreverent Wiener Walzer (Viennese Waltz, “his enthusiasm”).
+Each brief variation highlights a particular aspect of Bridge’s personality, as outlined by Britten: the Adagio corresponds to “his depth,” the March “his energy,” and the Romance “his charm.”
+The next three movements drift toward parody, with a Gioachino Rossini-inspired Aria Italiana (“his humor”), a neo-Baroque Bourrée classique with prominent violin solos (“his tradition”), and an irreverent Viennese Waltz (“his enthusiasm”).
 A fiery Perpetual Motion (“his vitality”) clears the air for the haunting Funeral March (“his sympathy”) and the ethereal Chant (“his reverence”).
 The work closes with a Fugue and Finale, a testament to Bridge’s “skill and dedication.”

 Aaron Grad ©2022